-When it comes to deciding which surface is best for your driveway, most Canadians choose between three good options: Asphalt, Concrete and Interlocking Stones (also known as paving stones or pavers).
+When it comes to deciding which surface is best for your driveway, most Canadians choose between three good options: Asphalt, Concrete and Interlocking Stone (also known as paving stones or pavers).
 We spoke to the experts to find out the details every Canadian needs to know before deciding on a new driveway.
-Here’s a comparison of the most popular driveway options:

 A fourth option is gravel driveways, which are the cheapest but they are very dusty and require regular maintenance to redistribute gravel.
-In snowy Canadian winters, whether you shovel snow or use a snowblower, gravel is simply not a practical driveway.
-However, a gravel driveway can last a century because it doesn’t crack, sink or soften – it just moves around.
+In snowy Canadian winters, whether you shovel snow or use a snowblower, gravel is simply not a practical driveway choice.
+However, a gravel driveway can last forever because it doesn’t crack, sink or soften – it just moves around.

 A Solid Foundation

 The key to any new driveway is the careful preparation of the foundation or sub-grade.
 As water freezes, it expands, which can heave the ground upward causing cracks in the surface.
 A deep foundation that is properly compacted then filled with coarse gravel will allow water to drain effectively and extend the life of the driveway.

 Asphalt is the most affordable surface.
 According to Joe Auguello, owner of Beaver Paving in Toronto, preparing the foundation is key: “For asphalt driveways, the foundation should be dug 12 to 15 inches deep, then 3/4-inch crushed gravel is poured in up to 2 inches below grade.
 Then a 3-inch layer of hot asphalt is applied, which is then rolled and compacted one full inch to bring it down to grade.
 But beware of some paving companies that may cut corners on the depth of the foundation or the thickness of the asphalt.”